Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - zmap – Open source network scanner that enables researchers to easily perform Internet-wide network studies.

-- nmap – Free security scanner for network exploration & security audits.
+- Nmap – Free security scanner for network exploration & security audits.

-- pig – GNU/Linux packet crafting tool.
+- pig – one of the Hacking Tools for GNU/Linux packet crafting.

 - scanless – Utility for using websites to perform port scans on your behalf so as not to reveal your own IP.